Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Stylised facts of the granular data

 \subsection{Discussion}

-In the previous two subsections, we have made connections to two stylised facts in the literature on economic networks: \begin{itemize} \item The average correlation of growth rates of industries at a given network distance apart decreases with distance. \item The CCDF of the Katz-Bonacich centrality has a power law tail of $1<\gamma < 2$. \end{itemize} Our results confirm an alignment with the literature \citep{bacilieri2022firm, magerman2016heterogeneous}, suggesting that the network structure of the granular Payment data resembles the structure of other large-scale economic networks, that have been successfully used in applied economic research, reliant on network methods.
+In the previous two subsections, we made connections to two stylised facts in the literature on economic networks: \begin{itemize} \item The average correlation of growth rates of industries at a given network distance apart decreases with distance. \item The CCDF of the Katz-Bonacich centrality has a power law tail of $1<\gamma < 2$. \end{itemize} Our results confirm an alignment with the literature \citep{bacilieri2022firm, magerman2016heterogeneous}, suggesting that the network structure of the granular payment data resemble the structure of other large-scale economic networks, that have been successfully used in economic research.

 The decrease in the correlation of growth rates with the network distance indicates network effects: industries grow when their neighbours (suppliers and customers) grow.
-This can be informative for clusters of industrial growth, and cross-industrial spillover effects \citep{hotte2023demand, carvalho2014from}, telling policymakers about which industries to nurture to promote growth in particular sectors or regions \citep{oosterhaven2021interregional, dietzenbacher2002interregional, kitsos2023industrial}.
+This can be informative for clusters of industrial growth, and cross-industrial spillover effects \citep{hotte2023demand, carvalho2014from, roson2016input}, telling policymakers about which industries to nurture to promote growth in particular sectors or regions \citep{luo2013industries, oosterhaven2021interregional, dietzenbacher2002interregional, kitsos2023industrial}.

 Further, we obtain values around 1.5 for the tail exponents of the CCDF of the Katz-Bonacich centrality in agreement with exponents found in previous studies.
 Tail-exponents of $1<\gamma<2$ indicate that micro-level fluctuations can be drivers of large aggregate fluctuations, suggesting a need to monitor the economy at a granular level to understand aggregate outcomes.